abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```
 **Installation of required dependencies on AWS EC2 instance.**

-For deploying spark on aws graviton2, we need to install below tools and depencies on our ec2 instance
+For deploying spark on aws graviton2, we need to install below tools and dependencies on our ec2 instance
 ```console
 sudo apt-get update
 sudo apt install python3-pip